hmito/esj72web/web/faq.md

 ## Deadline and conference program

 ### Can you extend the deadline?
-The deadline has expired for: applying for membership to conduct a session or presentation; applying for a session or a presentation; submitting an abstract
+The deadline has passed for: applying for membership to conduct a session or presentation; applying for a session or a presentation; submitting an abstract

 We cannot extend the deadlines for any reason.